BernardBurke/BernardBurke.github.io/_posts/2022-11-03-and-before-or.md

 It says - this.

-On the road to Neti Neti lore
+On the road to Neti Neti land
-The first steps start with preference for Or.
+The first steps start with preference for And.

 It can be mined and mind
 We can be fine for thine